snowplow/advanced-analytics-web-accelerator/content/tracking/tracking_1.md

 ![Create container](../images/create_container.png?classes=shadow)

 #### **Step 2:** Add Tags to site
-Install Google Tag Manager on your site by following the [installation guide](https://tagmanager.google.com/) as below:
+Install Google Tag Manager on your site by following the [installation guide](https://support.google.com/tagmanager/answer/6103696?hl=en#install) in the Install Tag Manager Box.

+Tip: Near the top of the window, find your container ID, formatted as "GTM-XXXXXX".
+Click your container ID to launch the Install Tag Manager box.

 ![Install GTM](../images/google_tag.png)